 Welcome to The Town of Barnstable.

-On Monday August 2, 2021 at 6:00 PM Planning and Development staff will hold a virtual community meeting on the proposed update to the Downtown Hyannis Zoning.
-The purpose of this meeting is to present the proposed Downtown Hyannis Zoning revisions, discuss their impact on development downtown, and how they vary from the current zoning.
-There will be an opportunity for questions and comments on the proposal.
-Please find details for joining the meeting below:
+On Monday August 2, 2021 at 6:00 PM Planning and Development staff held a virtual community meeting on the proposed update to the Downtown Hyannis Zoning.
+The purpose of this meeting was to present the proposed Downtown Hyannis Zoning revisions, discuss their impact on development downtown, and how they vary from the current zoning.
+The meeting was recorded and can be viewed from the link below.
+Additionally, as noted in the calendar below, staff will be holding office hours on Wednesday August 4th and Monday August 9th to discuss questions and comments.

 You can ask questions or submit comments on the proposal to Planning and Development staff via the online forum below or by e-mail to Planning and Development staff, Karen Herrand, Karen.email@example.com..

 The Downtown Hyannis Rezoning effort is a major step towards implementing the goals of Barnstable’s Local Comprehensive Plan, Housing Production Plan and

 Growth Incentive Zone Strategic Plan.
 The zoning for downtown Hyannis is proposed to be revised, with a particular focus on residential and mixed-use development that responds to local context through size, form, placement, and design considerations.

 The proposed amendment will replace the current Hyannis Village Zoning Districts.
 The provisions in the ordinance pertaining to Adult-Use Marijuana will remain unchanged, but will be transferred to a Zoning Overlay District.
 Corresponding updates to the sign code will also be proposed.

 Submit your questions or comments on the rezoning proposal below.
 Questions, answers, and comments will be posted here (posts will be unattributed).